Fix "Avoid Chaining Critical Requests" in Lighthouse

 onload="this.onload=null;this.rel='stylesheet';"/>

-Watch as something strange now happenings on the page.
-First the page is shown and only after loading the CSS the styling is applied.
-All content will now flash from unstyled content to styled content.
-We can fix this with critical CSS.
+Watch as something strange now happens on the page.
+First the page is shown without styles, and only after loading the CSS the styling is applied.
+All content will flash from unstyled to styled.
+That is why you need critical CSS: the CSS rules for the visible part of the page are inlined, so the page looks correct immediately, and the rest of the CSS loads without blocking rendering.

 <link href="all.css" rel="stylesheet" media="all">